-This article assumes you have at least basic knowledge of linux, know how to use the shell, and most importantly, you host your site on your own VPS.
+This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple.
-I will show you through the step by step installation Jenkins on CentOS 7.
+I will show you the step-by-step installation of Jenkins on CentOS 7.

 Step 5.
 Configure firewall.

 sudo firewall-cmd --zone=public --add-port=8080/tcp --permanent sudo firewall-cmd --reload

 Step 6.
 Start Jenkins service.